5CYTH3/first_cdd_contest/README.md

 This is the github repository of a contest managed by '[Café des Devs](https://discord.com/cafedesdevs)', a french discord server which is a community of developers.

 This contest is a design-implementation contest.
-You have to make the most optimized and easy-to-read website.
+You have to make the most **optimized** and **easy-to-read** website.
 I personally wanted to push the challenge even further and have a clean development environment with a fully optimized final build.

+You can find the design as "maquette_integration_1.jpeg" in the main directory.

 ## Technologies used:
 1. [Gulp](https://github.com/gulpjs/gulp)